elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

     }

 We can clearly see an increase in dropped packets as we try to connect out with our **nc** command.
 I then followed the instruction laid out in VMware KB <a href="http://kb.vmware.com/kb/2008226" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/2008226']);">2008226</a> to add a new rule to just allow outbound traffic to destination port 4001.
-First let&#8217;s see the last rule in our firewall ruleset:
+First let's see the last rule in our firewall ruleset:

     /etc/vmware/firewall # tail -14 service.xml
     <!-- netDump -->